+Read in over 149 countries and 17 languages.
 Now at Augenguy.com!
-The original Indonesia Bureau brings you news and opinion with an IndoTex® flavor, from the other side of the argument to the other side of the planet.
+The original Indonesia Bureau brings you news and opinion with an IndoTex® flavor Monday thru Friday at 9a WIB (8p CST), from the other side of the argument to the other side of the planet.
 Be sure to check out Radio Far Side.
 Send comments_to email@example.com, and tell all your friends.
 Sampai jumpa, y'all!

 To quality my remarks, I hold no truck with Trump (score for triple-letter alliteration).
 I think he is a bombastic blowhard who may be a wily real estate mogul and carnival barker, but has zero interest or sense when it comes to history and long-term effects beyond the bottom line of the annual report.

 That said, for the US to get its panties in a bunch over election rigging is seriously funny.
 The country that has interfered with elections in nearly every country on Earth has little room to call the kettle black.
 Since at least Teddy Roosevelt's Cuban and Panamanian adventures, and certainly since the 1948 Italian elections, the US has begged, borrowed and stolen elections the world over.
 In addition, the US Department of Homeland Security assured voters that the 2016 elections were secure on its say-so.
 If not, then disband the DHS and put its officers in prison.